Sweet Desire, Wicked Fate

 JADEN

-CRUMPLED ON THE GROUND, Jaden awoke to the sound of her cell phone ringing.
+Crumpled on the ground, Jaden awoke to the sound of her cell phone ringing.
 She rolled onto her back and pulled the phone from her pocket.
 It slipped from her hand and was swallowed by the muck that immersed her.
-Her fingers probed through the slime but came up empty-handed.
+Her fingers probed deep into the slime but came up empty-handed.

 She stood carefully, her head whirling.
 The setting sun had alerted the draguitoes that it was dinnertime, and they were determinedly finding their way to the parts of Jaden’s skin that weren’t smeared with mud.
-Leaning against the mass of tree roots, she waited until her slender legs could hold her up on their own.
+She leaned against the mass of tree roots and waited until her slender legs could hold her up on their own.

 Her vision was blurry, her thoughts hazy.
 Her mother was always telling her she had an overactive imagination.
 But…?